MakeSchool-Tutorials/5-Best-Practices/P0/content.md

     immortalityComponent = ImmortalityComponent()
     enemy = Enemy(jumpComponent, immortalityComponent)

 One last question we should discuss is how these components are implemented.
 A *jump* component for example will need a way to actually move the enemy object it belongs to.
 In most simple cases it is sufficient to have a bunch of public variables on the class that owns the components.
 These variables include anything that can be changed by components (e.g. speed, position, health, etc.).
 Each component gets a reference to the object it belongs to and can read and modify these public variables.
-There are many different ways how to implement this pattern, you can read a great and extensive discussion in the [Game Programming Patterns Book](http://gameprogrammingpatterns.com/component.html).
+There are many different ways to implement this pattern, you can read a great and extensive discussion about it in the [Game Programming Patterns Book](http://gameprogrammingpatterns.com/component.html).

 This is one of the patterns that I believe are useful early on in a game developer career!